Strong ill-posedness for fractional Hartree and cubic NLS Equations: Appendix

 Next, we comment on the Fourier analytic approach of the present paper: We take the initial data of the form \eqref{kid} which are inverse Fourier transform of characteristic functions, whereas in WKB analysis, the initial data are in Schwartz class.
 Since we take data on the Fourier side as the characteristic function, the analysis is relatively simplified and can be more general.
 For the general strategy for this approach we refer to Section \ref{mr}, the comments at the beginning of Section \ref{Sni}, and Remark \ref{psilg}.
 (See also \cite[Section 2]{kishimoto2019remark}.)

-Note that we have proved the NI with infinite loss of regularity in two cases (Theorems \ref{ilr0}, \ref{ilr2}).
-The proof of Theorem \ref{ilr0} does not use the existence of resonant vectors.
-For the proof Theorem \ref{ilr2} we indeed use it: we highlight that in order to prove Lemma \ref{d2'}, the existence of $\eta_1,\eta_2,\eta_3\in\rd\setminus\{0\}$ satisfying the resonant condition has been crucially used.
-This should be compare with above point (iii).
-These vectors are used to get large output in low frequency ${\xi\in Q_1}$ and they appears as a consequence of the non-linearity and the Fourier multiplier operator (free Schr\"odinger operator $U(t)$ given by $\F U(t)f=e^{it|\xi|^\alpha}\F f$).\\ To deal the Hartree case we had to impose the angle condition $2\eta_1\cdot \eta_2>-|\eta_1||\eta_2|$, which enables $\eta_1,\eta_2,\eta_3$ to be in the cone $\mathcal{C}(\Omega)$ with small opening angle.
+Note that we have proved the NI with infinite loss of regularity in two cases (Theorems \ref{mt2}, \ref{mt3} \eqref{mt32}).
+The proof of Theorem \ref{mt2} does not use the existence of resonant vectors.
+For the proof Theorem \ref{mt3} \eqref{mt32} we indeed use it: We highlight that in order to prove Lemma \ref{d2'}, the existence of $\eta_1,\eta_2,\eta_3\in\rd\setminus\{0\}$ satisfying the resonant condition has been crucially used.
+This should compare with above point (iii).
+These vectors are used to get large output in low frequency ${\xi\in Q_1}$ and they appear as a consequence of the non-linearity and the Fourier multiplier operator (free Schr\"odinger operator $U(t)$ given by $\F U(t)f=e^{it|\xi|^\alpha}\F f$).
 The advantage of this approach is that we could treat (fractional) Hartree equation and NLS with power type nonlinearity simultaneously. \\\\

 \textbf{Acknowledgement}: Both authors are thankful to Prof. K. Sandeep for the encouragement during this project and his thoughtful suggestions on the preliminary draft of this paper.
 Both authors are grateful to Prof. R\'emi Carles for various thought comments and pointing out the connection between geometric and Fourier analytic approach.
 D.G.
-B is thankful to DST-INSPIRE (DST/INSPIRE/04/2016/001507) for the financial support.
+B is thankful to DST-INSPIRE (DST/INSPIRE/04/2016/001507) for the research grant.
 Both authors are thankful to TIFR CAM for the excellent research facilities.
+Both the authors are grateful to an anonymous referee for carefully proof reading \& pointing out a flaw in the argument in Lemma \ref{d0} in previous version.\\